 The “P” in “Physical Evidence” consists of reassuring customers and prospects and giving them evidence relating to the legitimacy of the proposed offer: testimonials and customer reviews, zoom on products (on an e-commerce site) or, for services, publication of studies or reports helping to provide tangible evidence of the quality of the services offered.

-Also in 2009, Brian Fetherstonhaugh, the CEO of the agency Ogilvy & Mather, launched the Marketing Mix “4E” to : Emotion, Experience, Exclusivity and Engagement.
-These “4Es” also put the consumer back at the center of the marketing approach:
+In 2009, Brian Fetherstonhaugh, the CEO of the agency Ogilvy & Mather, launched the Marketing Mix “4E” to Emotion, Experience, Exclusivity and Engagement.
+These “4Es” also put the consumer back at the centre of the marketing approach:

-- The “E” in Emotion refers to the motivations that drive a consumer to buy, the meaning of their act, the emotion they feel beyond the product or service itself;
+- The “E” in Emotion refers to the motivations that drive a consumer to buy.
+The meaning of their actions, and the emotion they feel beyond the product or service itself.

-- The “E” in Exclusivity reflects consumers’ desire to feel unique in their relationship with a brand: personalization of messages but also of products, “one-to-one approach“, tailor-made customer relationship;
+- The “E” in Exclusivity reflects consumers’ desire to feel unique in their relationship with a brand.
+Personalization of messages but also of products, “one-to-one approach“, tailor-made customer relationships.

 - The “E” of engagement touches on the notion of meaning and utility for clients, to their desire to be able to express their creativity to co-build a brand by contributing to certain projects with it.

-Other “P “s have been added over the years.
-For example, there is the eighth “P” for Partnership which encompasses all companies with which one forms close relationships that enhance a particular offering.
+Recently added, there is an eighth “P” for Partnership which encompasses all companies with which one forms close relationships that enhance a particular offering.
 The ninth “P” corresponds to “Permission Marketing.”
-In this approach, it is about ensuring that consumers have given their consent to receive emails, SMS, and commercial solicitations.
+This approach is about ensuring that consumers have given their consent to receive emails, SMS, and commercial solicitations.